-AARP supports competition that enables purchasers to obtain price discounts from pharmaceutical manufacturers.
-Resultant cost savings achieved through negotiation and/or competition should be passed along to consumers via lower prices, cost-sharing, and/or enhanced benefits.
+Policymakers should encourage competition that enables purchasers to obtain price discounts from pharmaceutical manufacturers and efforts to increase transparency in the pharmecuetical supply chain that uphold or improve negotiation and competition.
+Cost savings achieved through negotiation, competition, or both should be passed along to consumers via lower prices, cost-sharing, or enhanced benefits.

 States should use the purchasing power of Medicaid, other state-funded prescription drug benefit programs (such as those for state employees), and private purchasers (to the extent they choose to participate) to obtain prescription drug price discounts from manufacturers and pharmacies.